^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Copper is one of the most important essential micronutrients necessary for human life.
-In the adult body contains 1.57-3.14 mmol of copper, and half of this amount falls on muscles and bones, 10% - on liver tissue.
-The daily human need for copper is 1-2 mg.
-A key role in the exchange of copper is played by the liver.
+Copper is one of the most important essential microelements necessary for human life.
+The body of an adult contains 1.57-3.14 mmol of copper, with half of this amount being in the muscles and bones, and 10% in the liver tissue.
+The daily human requirement for copper is 1-2 mg.
+The liver plays a key role in copper metabolism.

-Reference values (norm) of concentration of copper in blood serum
+Reference values (norm) of copper concentration in blood serum

 Age